slaterstar/disCOver/README.md

 # disCOver
-disCOver is a full-stack reverse engineering engine written in C from scratch for [Overscore](https://github.com/GoldenStack/overscore)
+disCOver is a full-stack decompiler engine written in C from scratch for [Overscore](https://github.com/GoldenStack/overscore)